 I'd strongly recommend you take a peek at the TF-IDF dashboard in WebSite Auditor to discover the most important terms that are relevant to your topic and that have been collected from your top competitors.

-Schema markup tells the search engines what your data means and helps them represent it in a more user-friendly way.
+The purely technical SEO tip is to add schema markup.
+It tells the search engines what your data means and helps them represent it in a more user-friendly way.
 Using the special microdata language, you can tell search engines much more about your content.
 Just take a look at this example:

 The first result uses schema markup and it definitely stands out from the rest.
 By the way, this website is actually listed twice on the first page of Google results, getting into the featured snippet as well: